Tecno Camon 12

-Tecno Camon 12 Air, Tecno Camon 12, and Tecno Camon 12 Pro are Android-based smartphones manufactured, released, and marketed by Tecno Mobile as part of Tecno Camon 12 series.
-The device were unveiled during an event held on 5 September, 2019 in Lagos, Nigeria, as successors to Tecno Camon 11 and Tecno Camon 11 Pro.
+Tecno Camon 12 Air, Tecno Camon 12, and Tecno Camon 12 Pro are Android-based smartphones manufactured, released, and marketed by the Chinese company Tecno Mobile as part of Tecno Camon 12 series.
+The device were unveiled during an event held on 5 September 2019 in Lagos, Nigeria, as successors to Tecno Camon 11 and Tecno Camon 11 Pro.
 It is the sixth generation of Tecno's Camon series of smartphones.

 The Camon 12 Air, Camon 12, and Camon 12 Pro batch is an upgraded version of Camon 11 batch, coming with the same CPU.
 These phones generally come with different features, including the OS, RAM, display size, aspect ratio, and battery capacity.

-The Camon 12 Pro has received generally favorable reviews, with critics mostly noting the good camera, shooting functions, storage, build quality, and the in-display fingerprint sensor scanner.
+The Camon 12 Pro has received generally favorable reviews, with critics mostly noting the good camera, shooting functions, storage capacity, build quality, and the in-display fingerprint sensor scanner.
 Critics, however, still criticize the lack of software update, full HD display, fast charging, and USB Type-C port.

 Specifications

 Hardware

-The Camon 12 Air, Camon 12 and Camon 12 Pro all feature a 720p resolution with an 20:9 aspect ratio; the Camon 12 Air has 6.55-inch IPS Dot-in display, making it the first Tecno device to come with a dot in-display front camera (punch hole), the Camon 12 has 6.52 inches IPS Infinity-V display, while the Camon 12 Pro has 6.4-inch AMOLED Infinity-U display, looking so identical like the Tecno Phantom 9.
+The Camon 12 Air, Camon 12 and Camon 12 Pro all feature a 720p resolution display with a 20:9 aspect ratio; the Camon 12 Air has 6.55-inch IPS Dot-in display, making it the first Tecno device to come with a dot in-display front camera (punch hole), the Camon 12 has 6.52 inches IPS Infinity-V display, while the Camon 12 Pro has 6.4-inch AMOLED Infinity-U display, looking so identical like the Tecno Phantom 9.

 All the devices come with a MediaTek Helio P22 SoC, except the African version of Camon 12 Air that comes with MediaTek Helio A22.

 The Camon 12 Air has two versions, the African version comes with 3 GB of RAM, while the Asian version comes with 4 GB of RAM.
 The Camon 12 comes with 4 GB of RAM, while the Camon 12 Pro comes with 6 GB of RAM.

 The African version of Camon 12 Air comes with 32 GB storage, while the Asian version comes with 64 GB storage.
 Both the Camon 12 and Camon 12 Pro come with 64 GB storage.
 They all feature the ability to use a microSD card to expand the storage to a maximum of 256 GB.

 The Camon 12 Air and Camon 12 come with the battery capacities of 4000 mAh, while the Camon 12 Pro comes with the battery capacity of 3500 mAh.

 The Camon 12 series come with an upgraded camera, an ultra clear shot, 120° super wide angle, 2 cm extreme macro photography and bokeh effect.

 The Camon 12 Pro comes with higher-res front camera, under-the-display fingerprint reader, AMOLED display and a Google Assistant button, unlike the Camon 12 Air and Camon 12.